ljleppan/beamer-uh/README.md

 Main features:
 1) Works with both 16:9 and 4:3
-2) Support for the colors of all departments
+2) Support for the colors of all faculties

 See `example.tex` and`example.pdf` for example.